Price's law for spin fields on a Schwarzschild background: Price's law under vanishing Newman--Penrose constant condition

 where in the last step we have used integration by parts in $r$ and the assumption that the initial data is supported on a compact region in $(2M,\infty)$.
-We then have from Theorem \ref{summary:PL:v:pm:global:HiGhmodes} that in the region $\rb\geq \tb^{1+\veps_0}$,
+This completes the proof of point \ref{point:ccinfty:intro} in Theorem \ref{thm:main:intro}.